bnebeker/data_challenge/README.md

 brett.nebeker@gobrightside.com to let me know it's ready to be reviewed.
 You can use this same email address if you have any questions.

+**NOTE: the immediate need for our team is more data visualization work (building out core company dashboards, in an effort to limit our future ad-hoc requests).
+Therefore, it would be beneficial for you to focus more of your energy on the early stages of the data science flow (cleaning, EDA, etc), and less time on the modeling.**

 Have fun!